Ernest Hemingway: Idaho and suicide

 When the authorities arrived, Mary was sedated and taken to the hospital.
-Returning to the house the next day, she cleaned the house and saw to the funeral and travel arrangements.
+Returning the next day, she cleaned the house and saw to the funeral and travel arrangements.
 Bernice Kert writes that it "did not seem to her a conscious lie" when she told the press that his death had been accidental.
 In a press interview five years later, Mary confirmed that he had shot himself.
 Family and friends flew to Ketchum for the funeral, officiated by the local Catholic priest, who believed that the death had been accidental.
 An altar boy fainted at the head of the casket during the funeral, and Hemingway's brother Leicester wrote: "It seemed to me Ernest would have approved of it all."

 Hemingway's behavior during his final years had been similar to that of his father before he killed himself; his father may have had hereditary hemochromatosis, whereby the excessive accumulation of iron in tissues culminates in mental and physical deterioration.
 Medical records made available in 1991 confirmed that Hemingway had been diagnosed with hemochromatosis in early 1961.
 His sister Ursula and his brother Leicester also killed themselves.

 Hemingway's health was further complicated by heavy drinking throughout most of his life, which exacerbated his erratic behavior, and his head injuries increased the effects of the alcohol.
-The neuropsychiatrist Andrew Farah's 2017 book Hemingway's Brain, offers a forensic examination of Hemingway's mental illness.
-In her review of Farah's book, Beegel writes that Farah postulates Hemingway suffered from the combination of depression, the side-effects of nine serious concussions, then, she writes, "Add alcohol and stir".
+The neuropsychiatrist Andrew Farah's 2017 book Hemingway's Brain offers a forensic examination of Hemingway's mental illness.
+In her review of his book, Beegel writes that Farah postulates Hemingway suffered from the combination of depression and the side-effects of nine serious concussions, to which, she writes, "Add alcohol and stir".
 Farah writes that Hemingway's concussions resulted in chronic traumatic encephalopathy, which eventually led to a form of dementia, most likely dementia with Lewy bodies.
 He bases his hypothesis on Hemingway's symptoms consistent with DLB, such as the various comorbidities, and most particularly the delusions, which surfaced as early as the late 1940s and were almost overwhelming during the final Ketchum years.
 Beegel writes that Farah's study is convincing and "should put an end to future speculation".